PRKGit365/PRKGit365/README.md

 📊 Healthcare Analyst | Power BI | SQL | Python | Excel | Value-Based Care | Population Health

-* 🌱I'm currently learning to build pipelines in Snowflake, data visualization with Tableau and earning a **TechMaster Certificate in Data Analytics from SkillUp**.
+* 🌱I'm currently learning data visualization using Tableau and exploring building data pipelines in Snowflake.
+I'm also in the process of earning my **TechMaster Certificate in Data Analytics from SkillUp**.
 * 🗪 I'm looking to collaborate on **Population Health, Clinical Analytics Projects, and Healthcare Dashboards**.
 * 📫 How to reach me: pratyusha.raok@gmail.com
 * 🎯 My goal is to combine my experience with stakeholder engagement, understanding of value-based care models and knowledge of healthcare data analytics to support decision-making and solve real-world healthcare problems.